jengalas/bwaf-bbw/about/boardandstaff.md

           communities.
 As 2007 President of AIA NYC, she worked with city agencies and the Mayor's Office, resulting in the first revamping of citywide workplace standards since 1971.
-      - title: Kirsten Sibilia, Assoc.
-AIA, LEED AP
-        title_role: Secretary
-        image: /uploads/2024-sibilia-kirsten.jpg
-        description: >-
-          Kirsten Sibilia is a vocal advocate for the value of design.
-She is the managing partner of Dattner Architects, a NYC-based firm and a Women-Owned Business.
-Her design training and entrepreneurial spirit have allowed her to approach the business side of the practice as a design project; with each initiative, she reflects the firm’s commitment to improving public life, through the creation of resilient and sustainable urban density.
-Kirsten joined BWAF in 2017,  is on the board of Habitat for Humanity of New York City & Westchester, and the New York Building Foundation.
-She earned her Bachelor of Fine Arts from the New School’s Parson School of Design as well as a Bachelor of Arts from The New School’s Lang College.
       - title: Michele O’Connor, PE, LEED AP
         title_role: Immediate Past Chair
         image: >-